-Fortunately, you can make some adjustments to the settings on your iPhone to make it easier to read text in your text messages, menu screens, and emails.
+Fortunately, you can make some adjustments to the settings on your iPhone to make it easier to read the text in your text messages, menu screens, and emails.
 So follow the steps in our article below to learn how to enable bold text on your iPhone.

 Make Text Easier to Read on the iPhone

 This tutorial is specifically for bolding the text on your menus and in some apps.
 This will affect the text that you are reading on your phone.
 This will not bold text that you type into an email.
 If you want to bold text that you are typing in an app, then you will need to use the editing tools within that app to do so.

 The steps below will teach you how to turn on the bold text option on your iPhone.
 These steps were performed on an iPhone 5 running iOS 7.
-If the screens on your phone look different than those show below, you might be using an earlier version of iOS.
+If the screens on your phone look different than those shown below, you might be using an earlier version of iOS.
 Learn how to update to iOS 7 here.

 Step 1: Open the Settings menu.